railsuser2014/openobject-doc-book-en/2/2_6_Comms/2_6_Marketing.rst

 Each condition is the criterion that decides whether the activity is going to be activated for a given workitem, or just cancelled.
 It is an arbitrary expression composed of simple tests on attributes of the object, possibly combined using *or*, *and* & *not* operators.

-See section 6.1 at bottom for reference on Comparators.
+See section :ref:`sec-compopr` at bottom for reference on Comparators.

 The individual tests can use the "object" name to refer to the object/resource it originates from (e.g the lead), using a "dot notation" to refer to its attributes.
 Some examples on a CRM Lead resource: